kwn/number-to-words/README.md

 ## Contributors

-Most of the transformers were ported from `pear/Numbers_Words` library.
-Some of them were slightly refactored.
-Some of them were created by other [contributors](https://github.com/kwn/number-to-words/graphs/contributors) who were helping me with the initial version of that library.
+Many transformers were ported from the `pear/Numbers_Words` library.
+Some of them were created from scratch by [contributors](https://github.com/kwn/number-to-words/graphs/contributors).
+Thank you!

-This library is still under a heavy refactoring so the legacy code should ultimately disappear.

 ## Questions and answers

-**Q: Why the code looks like a crap?
-Why it gets so low rank on code climate?**

-A: Most of the code was just migrated from `pear/Numbers_Words`.
-That library still remembers the ages of PHP4.
-I constantly refactor it, so it's getting better.
-I'm also porting some mechanisms from other languages so sooner or later it will look quite good.

-**Q: There's an error!**
+**Q: I found a bug!**

-A: Please report an issue, or even better - create a pull request.
-I don't speak most of those languages so your help is much appreciated.
+A: Please report an issue on GitHub.
+Also feel free to fix it and open a pull request.
+I don't know most of those languages that the library supports, so your help and contribution would be much appreciated.
 Thanks!

-**Q: Why there are some transformers which cannot be used (they live under `UntestedLocale` namespace)?**

-A: Simply, because there are no test cases for them.
-You're more than welcome to create some test cases for them, so we'll be able to include them in a list of available languages.
+**Q: My language is missing.
+Could you add it, please?**

+A: Unfortunately, there's a high chance I don't know your language.
+Feel free to implement the missing transformer and open a pull request.
+You can take a look at the existing transformers, and follow the same pattern as other languages do.